-Relevance Volume (megaliters/year) Please explain Fresh surface water Relevant 1282 Lower Fresh surface water/seawater is considered a relevant destination for our discharges where proper permitting exists.
-Five of our locations discharge pretreated wastewater, meeting local standards, to this destination.
-Two sites are authorized to discharge RO reject.
-KDP's 2021 discharges to this destination are 34% lower than 2020 at 22% of total discharges.
+Relevance Comparison with previous reporting year Primary reason for comparison with previous reporting year Please explain Fresh surface water Relevant 2428 Much higher 0, Fresh surface water/seawater is considered a relevant destination for our discharges where proper permitting exists.
+KDP's 2022 discharges to this destination are 89% higher than 2021 at 38% of total discharges (previously 22%).
+The majority of this change is due to a recategorization of discharges that were previous allocated to third party destination.
+Overall, discharges increased by 8.5% overall from 2021.
 Discharges are directly related to our production so will rise, fall or remain flat in line with production volume.
 As we work towards our commitment to improve our water use ratio by 20% by 2025, we expect our discharges to fresh surface water could decrease accordingly.
-Thresholds used include: Less than (51) much lower, (6)-(50) lower, (5)-5 about the same, 6-50 Higher, greater than 51 much higher.
-Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not Brackish surface water/seawater is not a relevant destination as all water discharges are either to Publicly Owned Treatment Works (POTW) or fresh surface water.
+Thresholds used include less than (51) much lower, (6)-(50) lower, (5)-5 about the same, 6-50 Higher, greater than 51 much higher.
+Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not <not Applicable></not Brackish surface water/seawater is not a relevant destination as all water discharges are either to Publicly Owned Treatment Works (POTW) or fresh surface water.
 KDP has not in the past, and does not anticipate in the future, discharging to brackish water sources.
-Groundwater Not relevant <not applicable=""></not> <not Applicable></not Groundwater is not a relevant destination as all water discharges are either to POTW or fresh surface water.
+Groundwater Not relevant <not applicable=""></not> <not Applicable></not <not Applicable></not Groundwater is not a relevant destination as all water discharges are either to POTW or fresh surface water.
 KDP has not in the past and does not anticipate discharging any water to groundwater in the future.
-Third-party destinations Relevant 4611 Higher Third-party destinations are considered relevant as all water discharges are made to POTW or freshwater.
-Our discharge to this destination is 18% higher than 2020 because withdrawals increased and consumption stayed fairly flat and KDP's water use ratio remained flat.
-Third-party destination discharges were 78% of total discharges in 2021.
+Third-party destinations Relevant 3962 Lower Third-party destinations are considered relevant as all water discharges are made to POTW or freshwater.
+Our discharge to this destination is 14% lower than 2021 due to a recategorization of data that has now been allocated to fresh surface water.
+Third-party destination discharges were 62% of total discharges in 2022.
 As we work towards our commitment to improve our water use ratio by 20% by 2025, we expect our discharges to third-party destinations could decrease accordingly.
-Thresholds used include: Less than (51) much lower, (6)-(50) lower, (5)-5 about the same, 6-50 Higher, greater than 51 much higher.
+Thresholds used include less than (51) much lower, (6)-(50) lower, (5)-5 about